mohamed-chamrouk/ansible-powerdns-auth/src/README.md

 ## kpfleming.powerdns_auth.cryptokey

-This module can create, delete, activate/deactivate, publish/unpublish a cryptokey in a zone of PowerDNS Authoritative server.
+This module can create, delete, activate/deactivate, publish/unpublish a CryptoKey in a zone of PowerDNS Authoritative server.

 Note that for keytype, by default if only one key is present it will be used as a csk regardless ofthe provided type.
 For the key to assume its role another key of the opposite type has to be present (zsk for ksk and vice-versa).